MattPieti/MattPieti.github.io/_projects/9other/index.md

 ---

+## Control Systems

+In a group, used a custom board provided by the school for various projects.
+The board used a BASIC Stamp microcontroller and projects were programmed in PBASIC.
+Project results include a functioning photoresistor,

+---

 ## Digital Image Processing

 Used MATLAB to perform image processing tasks, such as one of the pixelation programs seen on my [projects](https://mattpieti.github.io/#projects) page.
-Other projects in this course include generating and filtering out noise, thresholding,
+Other projects in this course include generating and filtering out noise, and thresholding, and edge detection.

 ---